-Bryan Randall enters his first season as the Tribe’s quarterbacks coach after joining the staff prior to the start of spring practices.
+Bryan Randall enters his second season as the Tribe’s quarterbacks coach after a tremendously successful first year leading the group.

 Prior to playing professionally, Randall was a three-year starter at Virginia Tech where he was honored as the 2004 Atlantic Coast Conference Player of the Year and led the Hokies to the program’s first ACC Championship and a berth in the 2005 Sugar Bowl.
 The Williamsburg, Va., native finished his collegiate career with 6,508 passing yards, 1,526 rushing yards and 59 total touchdowns (48 passing / 11 rushing) en route to being enshrined into the Virginia Tech Athletics Hall of Fame.
 His career passing yardage (6,508) and total offense (8,034) were school records.